karrot-dev/yunity.org/user/pages/10.heartbeat/2017-11-12/item.md

 The foodsharing development continues slowly but steadily.
 A new contributor, [@inktrap](https://gitlab.com/inktrap), supports us in doing devops as well as implementation stuff, which makes me very happy as we are especially looking for people who can take on different fields - as our team is still very small and the work is broad.

-The implementation of the new landing page, that should be ready for the foodsharing.de birthday party in december, is progressing as well.
+The implementation of the new landing page, that should be ready for the foodsharing.de birthday party in December, is progressing as well.

 I continued refactoring and get quite some enjoyment out of it.
 It is interesting to see the codebase slowly moving towards being modern PHP - at least structurally.
 I have big hope that this will also have implications on the ability to fix bugs and introduce new features soon.